-Subject to Section 30 of the Companies Act, our Company has, after filing the Red Herring Prospectus with the RoC, published a pre-Offer advertisement, in the form prescribed under the SEBI ICDR Regulations, in editions of Financial Express, an English national newspaper, editions of Jansatta, a Hindi national newspaper and editions of Jaihind, a Gujarati daily newspaper (Gujarati being the regional language of Gujarat, where our Registered

-Office is located), each with wide circulation.
+Subject to Section 30 of the Companies Act, our Company shall, after filing this Red Herring Prospectus with the RoC, publish a pre-Offer advertisement, in the form prescribed under the SEBI ICDR Regulations, in editions of Financial Express, an English national newspaper, editions of Jansatta, a Hindi national newspaper and editions of Jaihind, a Gujarati daily newspaper (Gujarati being the regional language of Gujarat, where our Registered Office is located), each with wide circulation.

-In the pre-Offer advertisement, we stated the Bid/Offer Opening Date and the Bid/Offer Closing Date.
-This advertisement, subject to the provisions of Section 30 of the Companies Act, was in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.
+In the pre-Offer advertisement, we shall state the Bid/Offer Opening Date and the Bid/Offer Closing Date.
+This advertisement, subject to the provisions of Section 30 of the Companies Act, shall be in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.